Young Entrepreneurs Drive ‘Bright Future,’ GEM U.S. Report Shows

 The youngest age group of entrepreneurs surveyed—18- to 24-year-olds—showed the highest rates of entrepreneurial activity and entrepreneurial intentions, according to the latest data in the new GEM U.S. report.
 Nearly one-fourth of those surveyed (24%) are currently entrepreneurs, and 21% are intending to start a business in the next three years.
 Previous GEM reports consistently found that the highest TEA was among the 25–34 or 35–44 age groups.

-Young entrepreneurs (18–34 years) also were more likely to prioritize sustainability (61% vs. 47%) and take steps to minimize environmental impact (66% vs 44%) and maximize social impact (55% vs. 36%) than older entrepreneurs (35–65 years).
+Young entrepreneurs (18–34 years) also were more likely to prioritize sustainability (61% vs. 47%) and take steps to minimize environmental impact (66% vs. 44%) and maximize social impact (55% vs. 36%) than older entrepreneurs (35–65 years).

-“With an increase in young adult entrepreneurship, along with their focus on social and environmental impact, this year’s GEM findings indicate a bright future for entrepreneurship,” said Donna Kelley P’21, GEM U.S. team co-leader and the Frederic C. Hamilton Chair of Free Enterprise and professor of entrepreneurship at Babson.
+“With an increase in young adult entrepreneurship, along with their focus on social and environmental impact, this year’s GEM findings indicate a bright future for entrepreneurship,” said Donna Kelley P’24, GEM U.S. team co-leader and the Frederic C. Hamilton Chair of Free Enterprise Studies and professor of entrepreneurship at Babson.
 “Young people, with their energy and creative ideas, can be a major force in driving positive change that benefits people and the planet.”

 Milestone Report